15 05, 2021

 Low-Stress Cat Handling Webinars — Feline Fundamentals

-Interview highlights from a conversation between Alana Stevenson, MS, cat behaviorist, and Dr. Sally Foote, DVM — discussing the importance of humane feline handling and low-stress veterinary care.
-Alana: What do you think stands out the most about the Feline Fundamentals webinars?
-Dr. Foote: I really appreciate the photos and step-by-step guidance.
-The webinars [...]
+Learn gentle cat handling techniques, feline body language, the use of towels, and humane approach with Alana's Cat Behavior & Handling Tutorials.
+Alana Stevenson, cat behaviorist, and Dr. Sally Foote, DVM discuss the importance of humane feline handling and low-stress veterinary care.
+Interview Highlights Alana: What do you think stands out the most about [...]

 29 09, 2018